Ich bin Ausländer und spreche nicht gut Deutsch: Working in Berlin as a non-German Speaker

 Feierabend: Finding After Work Entertainment in English

 Once you clock off, Berlin has no shortage of entertainment in English and there are countless guides that will help you find out what’s on.
-Long-standing print magazine Exberliner is a great starting point, but don’t miss out on online guides by the likes of Cee Cee, Berlin Food Stories, iheartberlin, and The Culture Trip among many, many others.
+The long-standing print magazine Exberliner is a great starting point, but don’t miss out on online guides by the likes of Cee Cee, Berlin Food Stories, iheartberlin, and The Culture Trip among many, many others.
 Other organisations such as Slow Travel Berlin offer English-speaking courses and tours of the city which are well worth checking out.

 The English Theatre Berlin is exactly what it sounds like, and the Comedy Café Berlin also offers a largely English programme.
 Many cinemas will show movies in their original language with German subtitles, so make sure to look for OmU when you’re booking Kino tickets.
 There are also English bookshops such as Another Country, Shakespeare and Sons, and Curious Fox which often put on literary events and quiz nights in English.